nutanixdev/nkp-tutorials/deploying-nkp-with-terraform/README.md

 ## Overview

-This is an example to showcase one of the many possible approaches for automating the deployment of the first NKP management cluster using Terraform.
+This example showcases one of the many possible approaches for automating the deployment of the first NKP management cluster using Terraform.

 ## Prerequisites Checklist

+- Terraform installed (OpenTofu as an alternative)
 - Internet connectivity
 - URL for the Rocky Linux OS image available in the Nutanix Support Portal
 - URL for the NKP CLI available in the Nutanix Support Portal